regen-network/regen-js/README.md

 ## 🚧 Warning

 This API is still under heavy construction, be ready for unexpected breaking changes.
-In particular, the Regen team is discussing with [CosmJS](https://github.com/cosmos/cosmjs) on using [`ts-proto`](https://github.com/stephenh/ts-proto) for client JS code generation across the whole Cosmos ecosystem.

 ## Get Started